 Once made, this verdant chutney will keep for a week or two (depending on how much salt and water you add) in a sealed container and it freezes well.

-1/4 C unsweetened grated coconut (or 1/2 C fresh coconut pulp)
+- ¼ cups unsweetened grated coconut (or ½ cups fresh pulp)